 The town of Barnard, much like the rest of Vermont, is no stranger to significant and damaging flooding.
+Since 1973, Vermont has experienced more than twenty statewide and regional floods, many of which were declared federal disasters and economic losses were significant.
 Perhaps the worst flooding in recent history occurred on August 28, 2011 as the result of Tropical Storm Irene.
 Approximately 4-5" of rain fell in the area, on ground that was already saturated, causing extensive flash flooding.
-Due to the flooding, the town suffered \$1 to \$2 million dollars in estimated damage, mostly to roads and bridges.
-In fact, currently the streambank opposite the town garage is now a landslide due to Irene.
+Due to the flooding, the town suffered \$1 to \$2 million dollars in estimated damage, mostly to roads and bridges.15 In fact, currently the streambank opposite the town garage is now a landslide due to Irene.
+This landslide has since been partially stabilized with riprap, however the steepness of the slope is still a concern for the Town.
+Following Tropical Storm Irene in 2011, the Vermont Legislature added a requirement that all communities address flood resilience as part of their municipal plans.